DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-### (: Smile Basics
+# (: Smile Basics

 You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

+You can end sections using the same markers in the opposite direction. `) End Section name :)`.

+## Different Smiles, Different Meanings

 You can use different text emoticons to indicate meaningfully different sections.

-You can end sections using the same markers in the opposite direction. `) End Section name :)`.

 For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

 This defines the way that the model will respond.

 It is ended with `] End format =]`.

 ## Technical Advantages of (: Smile